cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    ]
 ~~~~~~~~~~~

-* Inhibit anyPolicy (id-ce-inhibitAnyPolicy). extensionValue is encoded as follows:
+* Inhibit anyPolicy (inhibitAnyPolicy). extensionValue is encoded as follows:

 ~~~~~~~~~~~
   InhibitAnyPolicy = uint